 He was a founding member of NYC's first eletro-hip hop group Warp-9, with 2 albums and 6 hit singles.
 Produced by Jellybean Benitez, Lottie Golden & Richard Scher, hits included Nunk, Beatwave and Light Years Away (Prism) and No Man Is An Island (Motown).

 A move to California led to gig at one of L.A.'s favorite hangs, Simply Blues.
 It was there that he met the agent who employed him so often as lead vocalist and bandleader that he became known in town as The Wedding Singer, leading his band, Chuck Wansley After Hours for over 20 years.

-In 2015 Chuck co-located to Prague to explore his love for jazz and big band swing.
+In 2015 Chuck relocated to Prague to explore his love for jazz and big band swing.
 Passionate for R&B he also launched a 10-piece funk band in 2018.
-He performs regularly with his jazz quartet, guest stars at jazz festivals with big bands throughout the EU, stars in a Broadway-style show called the Original Vintage Orchestra, and continues to perform regularly as guest artist for jazz festivals throughout the USA.
+Recently exploring Portugal, Chuck splits his time throughout Europe as he performs regularly with his jazz quartet, guest stars at jazz festivals with big band, stars in a Broadway-style show called the Original Vintage Orchestra, and continues to perform as guest artist for jazz festivals throughout the USA.

 I've been a drummer, a singer, a dancer, a leader, a pawn and a king

 I've been up and down and in and out, and I know one thing